bem-archive/bem-articles/borschik/borschik.en.md

 2. You add automatically add version info from a Version Control System or modification timestamp.
 It's harder to realize, relieve from manually work but still hard to mark all files

-Borschik propose simple but complex solution - download files by url not related to version but related to file content, sha1 checksum for example.
+borschik propose simple but complex solution - download files by url not related to version but related to file content, sha1 checksum for example.

 Transforming file url to url with hash we called "freeze".

-And you can automatize this task with Borschik.
+And you can automatize this task with borschik.

 ### .borschik config